It's possible to change some n8n defaults using environment variables.

 N8N_METRICS_PREFIX environment variable.

-Note: At the moment, n8n does not support metrics for webhooks.
+At the moment, n8n doesn't support metrics for webhooks.